-If your business has been deemed essential, if you were able to find ways to remain open, or if you are able to begin re-opening plans, don’t assume that your employees feel valued, engaged, or safe.
+If your business has been deemed essential, has been able to remain open, or if you are able to begin reopening plans, don’t assume that your employees feel valued, engaged, or safe.
 This disconnect can have a negative financial impact in many ways.

-This is particularly evident in retail.
-Those businesses that did remain open or began reopening earlier on may be at higher risk of external, as well as internal, theft, and abuse.
+This is particularly evident for retail businesses.
+The businesses that did remain open or began reopening earlier on may be at higher risk of external, as well as internal theft, fraud, and abuse.
 In fact, the internal issue can exceed the external threat.

 Consider the scenario of a big box home improvement retailer, deemed essential because it sells building materials and other products necessary to secure and repair property.

 Not all departments are equal in that assessment of “essential.”
 Home décor, lighting, kitchen cabinetry – staff in these areas of the store may question why they are on the job.
 They may be anxious about their safety, particularly if they haven’t been provided with personal protective equipment (PPE).